Introduction

 locally instead of globally, which distributes and parallelizes the CPU cost.

-The resulting matches may also be filtered by a residual condition before they are returned.
+The resulting matches might also be filtered by a residual condition before they are returned.
 (An example of where residual conditions appear is in non-equality joins).
 Merge join execution plans can be complex due to additional sort requirements.
 The main merge join algorithm is adapted to handle inner, semi, anti, and outer join variants.

 Push broadcast hash join